frankyeh/UNet-Studio-Website/doc/gui_cx.md

 [*Correlational tractography*](https://www.sciencedirect.com/science/article/pii/S1053811921009241#sec0038) tracks the tract segments that have anisotropy correlated with a study variable in the group studies, and [connectometry](/ref/Connectometry.pdf) is the statical method that uses a permutation test to get statistical inference for correlational tractography.

+The implementation in DSI Studio use Spearman rank-based correlation to consider the nonlinear effect between the study variable and the diffusion measure.
+The other covariates will be considered using a linear regression model, and the diffusion metrics will be adjusted using partial correlation.

 This documentation introduces the steps to create a connectometry database for generating correlational tractography and testing its significance.

 # Step C1: Create a connectometry database